Autodesk/synthesis/exporters/FusionRobotExporter/README.md

 ### File Structure
 ```
-FusionExporter
+FusionRobotExporter
 |
-├── Include - Libraries used in FusionSynth
+├── Include - Libraries used in the FusionRobotExporter
 |   └── rapidjson - JSON library.
 Used for saving configurations for later use
 |
 ├── Resources - Images used in the Fusion add-in